boyreau/c_devops/README.md

 Every push made to the built-in gitea server will run a shipped-in action that automatically generate JSON stats, clean and format them using `jq` and store them in a volume that is fed to filebeat.
-A few seconds after pushing, the new stats will be visible in the dashboard **Average coverage**.
+A few seconds after pushing, the new stats will be visible in Kibana, in the dashboard **Average coverage**.

 ## Adding support for other languages